zachmccabe/zachmccabe.github.io/_travel/travel.md

 + I put 6 of my favorite books on cross-cultural communication into this [reading list.]
 Try one.
 + No signal?
 Some tactics I like for communicating across [timezones.]
 + [Far away, and asking dumb questions.]
 Toddlers, therapists and some of the smartest people I've met all use silly questions to get results that are seriously impressive.
 I'm trying to learn from them.
-+ Postcards to an NGO photographer.
++ Postcards from an NGO photographer.
 140 characters on what I learned [the hard way.]

 [reading list.]: https://www.zachmccabe.com/travel/reading-list